jmswaney/thesis/README.md

 # PhD Thesis for Justin Swaney

+> *"Pascal meditated upon outer space, but we need only turn our thoughts inward to feel his dread.
+Inside every one of our skulls lies an organ so vast in its complexity that it might as well be infinite."*

+― Sebastian Seung, Connectome: How the Brain's Wiring Makes Us Who We Are

 ## Scaling Up 3D Imaging, Analysis, and Culture of Complex Brain Models

 Justin Swaney, PhD Candidate